Deziel0495/WeaponDrop/README.md

 # WeaponDrop

+### NOTICE: This script is no longer supported, no further updates will be released.

 Drop the weapon you are currently holding by pressing F9.
 ## Features
 Complete with the weapon drop animation.